stevefranchak/code42-coding-assessment/README.md

 ## Disclaimers

-This project was completed under the following conditions:
+This project was developed under the following conditions:

 * on a MacBook running macOS Big Sur (11.4)
 * written using Visual Studio Code with the C# for Visual Studio Code extension